 Students who fail to successfully complete a remediation plan and/or exam will be referred to the Committee on Progression for further determination.

 Remediation in the Clinical Phase

-Remediation of the Promotion & Summative Exam
+Remediation of the Summative Exam

-Students who fail to meet the program set passing score for passage of the promotion and/or summative exam will be given one chance to remediate each exam.
+Students who fail to meet the program set passing score for passage of the summative exam will be given one chance to remediate each exam.
 Students who fail to achieve a passing score will be notified by the Program Director.
 Students will then meet with the Program Director and the student’s academic advisor to formulate a remediation plan.
 The remediation plan may consist of appropriate reading and activities relative to subject areas of need, scheduled meetings with identified faculty and identification of SOM resources for assistance.

 The time required to remediate either exam may result in a delay of program completion and graduation.
-Students who fail to successfully remediate the promotion and/or summative exam will appear before the Allied Health Committee on Progression for further determination.
+Students who fail to successfully remediate the promotion and/or summative exam will appear before the Committee on Progression for further determination.